Tennis-Swiatek crushes Sabalenka to reach Italian Open final | Sports-Games

 Tennis-Swiatek crushes Sabalenka to reach Italian Open final

-Sabalenka finished with 31 unforced errors, twice as many as Swiatek who hit 15 winners en route to victory and matched the tally of 27 straight wins set by Serena Williams in 2015.
-Madrid Open winner Jabeur and Russia's Kasatkina play their semi-final later on Saturday.

-World number one Iga Swiatek swept aside third-seeded Aryna Sabalenka 6-2 6-1 in a lopsided contest in Rome on Saturday to advance to the Italian Open final, where she will meet either Ons Jabeur or Daria Kasatkina.
-Reigning champion Swiatek extended her winning streak to 27 matches, overpowering Sabalenka in just over an hour to reach her fifth straight WTA final.
+World number one Iga Swiatek swept aside third-seeded Aryna Sabalenka 6-2 6-1 in a lopsided contest in Rome on Saturday to advance to an Italian Open final against Ons Jabeur.

+Swiatek extended her winning run to 27 matches, matching the tally set by Serena Williams in 2015, as she outclassed Sabalenka in just over an hour to reach her fifth consecutive WTA final.
+"I'm just constantly surprising myself that I an do better and better," Poland's Swiatek said.

+"I feel like I actually can believe now that the sky's the limit.
+That's the fun part, for sure.
+"At these tournaments where we play day after day, we don't really get time to celebrate...
+But I know that afterwards I'm going to be really proud of myself."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)